 "Our time in the hospital passed fairly quickly,” remembers Gisele.
 “We were fortunate to be in a private room, surrounded by incredible staff.
 From the nurses to the aides, cleaning staff, and occupational therapists, everyone involved made it easier to be there."

-Through every step of their journey, Gisele found caring, compassion and most importantly, dignity for her husband at The Vic.
+Through every step of their journey, Gisele found caring, compassion and most importantly, dignity for her husband at Victoria Hospital.

 "I really think that they did everything they could for my husband,” says Gisele.
 “At every opportunity they went above and beyond to make Dwight comfortable.
 My husband was a big guy to start with, so consequently, in his weakened state, his mobility was compromised.
 Everyone was very patient and respectful and they treated him with dignity regardless of his size.
 I really appreciated that, because Dwight's dignity was very important to me.”